sinch/rtc-reference-applications/android/README.md

 Parameters description:

 * name - Name of the environment as displayed in the settings screen.
-* appKey - Application key copied from your Sinch portal webpage of the application.
+* appKey - Application key copied from your Sinch Dashboard webpage of the application.
-* appSecret - Application secret copied from your Sinch portal webpage of the application.
+* appSecret - Application secret copied from your Sinch Dashboard webpage of the application.
 * environment - Base URL used to make REST calls against Sinch API (E.g. ocra.api.sinch.com).
 * cli - Caller identifier used while making PSTN calls.
 This property is optional however it won't be possible to make App-To-Phone calls if not defined (the option won't be listed).